microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/00-Prerequisites.md

 In order to complete this workshop you need to install the following software:

 1. Create a resource group for the workshop, naming it **azuresqlworkshopID** where **ID** is some 4-6 digit identifier that you can easily remember (e.g. 0406 is my birthday so I might pick "azuresqlworkshop0406").
 Use this same **ID** every time you are told to name something ending in **ID**.
 Select a region that is close to where you are, and use this region for all future resources.
 1. Deploy an [Azure virtual machine](https://ms.portal.azure.com/#create/Microsoft.VirtualMachine-ARM) (link goes to service in Azure portal).
 The recommended minimum size is a **D2s_v3**, and you should use a **Windows 10** image.
 Name the virtual machine **win-vmID** (i.e. "win-vm0406").
 Accept other defaults, and refer to more information on deploying Azure virtual machines [here](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal#create-virtual-machine).

+1. After your virtual machine is deployed, add **Microsoft.Sql** as a service endpoint in the virtual network that is created.
+Navigate to the vNet in the Azure portal, should be similar to **azuresqlworkshop`ID`-vnet**, and select **Service endpoints** in the left-hand task menu.
+Select **Add** and for the Service select **Microsoft.Sql** and apply this to the **default** subnet.
+Select add.

 1. Connect to the virtual machine, and perform the remaining steps in the virtual machine.